 5) Hang Out At Manly Beach

-While Bondi Beach is by far the most famous beach in Australia, we personally believe Manly Beach is much, much better.
+While Bondi Beach is by far the most famous beach in Australia, we personally believe Manly Beach is much, much better (which is why we tell everyone to go there when recommending the best beaches in Sydney).

 On a hot day (and especially on a weekend) you will find quite literally thousands and thousands of people spread out all over the place at Bondi, whereas Manly has a much more chilled vibe and better opportunities to escape the crowds.